FORTELL-02/FORTELL-02.github.io/README.md

 9. Conclusion
 The dummy MIT website project was a great exercise in web development.
 It showed how HTML and CSS can be used to create a fully functional and aesthetically pleasing website.
 Future versions could include advanced technologies to make the website more dynamic and interactive.

-Attachments:

-Screenshots of the website's key pages.

-Source code files (HTML and CSS).